 - Explore associations between mobile app adoption by families and family-reported outcomes.

-This single-site, non-randomized study tested Caremap over a 6-month period in pediatric primary care clinics.
-Twelve parents of CYSHCN and nine primary care providers participated.
+This single-site, non-randomized study tested Caremap use by parents/caregivers of CYSHCN over a 6-month period in pediatric primary care clinic settings.
+Twelve parents/caregivers of CYSHCN and nine primary care providers participated.
 Researchers used a mixed methods design, collecting quantitative data from app usage, EHR-to-app data transfers, and surveys at baseline and follow-up.
-They gathered qualitative data from participating parents through a pre-study feedback group and post-study interviews to better understand user experiences.
-In response to user feedback, the team made time-sensitive app updates during the study to address technical issues and improve usability.
+They gathered qualitative data from participating parents/caregivers through a pre-study feedback group and post-study interviews to better understand user experiences.
+In response to user feedback, the team made multiple app updates throughout the study period to address technical issues and improve usability.

-The study demonstrated that a FHIR-enabled mobile app like Caremap is technically feasible and valued by families of CYSHCN for core features such as EHR data integration and personalized goal tracking.
-While early adoption was achieved, sustained engagement was constrained by technical issues, limited options for personalization, and lack of real-time support.
-These challenges point to the need for continued investment in usability, functionality, and dependable user support.
-The findings underscore the importance of designing digital tools around family needs and show that iterative development and family involvement are essential to long-term success.
-Although a planned clinician-facing dashboard could not be fully evaluated, the study provides a strong foundation for future research, including multisite trials and potential adaptation of the app for adults with complex care needs.
+The study demonstrated that a FHIR-enabled mobile app like Caremap was technically feasible to implement in a real-world environment and was valued by families of CYSHCN for core features such as EHR data integration and personalized goal tracking.
+While early adoption was achieved, sustained engagement was constrained by technical issues, limited options for personalization, and lack of real-time technical support.
+These challenges pointed to the need for investment in usability, functionality, and dependable user support as a critical part of digital health research.
+The findings underscored the importance of designing digital tools around family needs and demonstrated that iterative development and family engagement are essential to long-term success.
+Although a planned clinician-facing dashboard could not be fully evaluated, the study provides a strong foundation for future research, including multi-site trials and potential adaptation of the app for adults with complex care needs.

 Disclaimer